ibexa/documentation-developer/docs/extending/richtext_block.md

 # Create custom RichText block [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-In addition to existing blocks that you can use when creating a Page, you can also create a custom blocks.
+A RichText block is a specific example of a [custom block](../guide/page/create_custom_page_block.md) that you can use when you create a Page.
-To do this, you must define the block's layout, provide templates, add a subscriber and register the subscriber as a service.
+To create a custom block, you must define the block's layout, provide templates, add a subscriber and register the subscriber as a service.

-Follow the procedure below to create a [custom RichText Page block](../guide/page/create_custom_page_block.md).
+Follow the procedure below to create a RichText Page block.

 First, provide the block configuration in `config/packages/ezplatform_page_fieldtype.yaml`.
 The following code defines a new block, its view and configuration